Aliases for MCM10 Gene

 GeneCards Summary for MCM10 Gene

 MCM10 (Minichromosome Maintenance 10 Replication Initiation Factor) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Cell cycle.
+Among its related pathways are Cell Cycle Control of Chromosomal Replication and E2F mediated regulation of DNA replication.
 GO annotations related to this gene include identical protein binding.

 UniProtKB/Swiss-Prot for MCM10 Gene

 Acts as a replication initiation factor that brings together the MCM2-7 helicase and the DNA polymerase alpha/primase complex in order to initiate DNA replication.
 Additionally, plays a role in preventing DNA damage during replication.
 Key effector of the RBBP6 and ZBTB38-mediated regulation of DNA-replication and common fragile sites stability; acts as a direct target of transcriptional repression by ZBTB38 (PubMed:24726359).